- Seinfeld is one of the most popular sitcoms in the history of television, but how much do you know about what went down behind the scenes?

 Best sitcom of all time, better than Friends, epitome of the 1990s, Jerry Seinfeld, Larry David, blah, blah, blah, yadda, yadda, yadda.
-You know it all except for what follows as we celebrate the show’s 25th anniversary.
+It’s hard to say much about Seinfeld that hasn’t been said a million times before.

 The fake holiday was actually created in 1966 by a Reader’s Digest editor who came up with it to celebrate the anniversary of the first date with his wife.
 That editor’s son became a writer for Seinfeld, bringing the idea to the show.